How do we build on Paul Callaghan’s vision for New Zealand, and update it for our current reality?

 So thinking about the contribution that manufacturing, and specifically ELT manufacturing (meaning elaborately transformed) could make was logical.

 However, as we’ll see below, many of our recent successes have actually been software companies, with their weightless exports.

-Unfortunately the progress in the 10 years since once again doesn’t make great reading:
+Unfortunately the progress we’ve made since once again doesn’t make great reading:

-So, to use his 2011 examples, while it might seem like we should have competitive advantages in biotech or cleantech, actually the large amounts invested in those areas from the top down have had little impact.
+So, to re-use his ten-year-old examples, while it might seem like we should have competitive advantages in biotech or cleantech, actually the large amounts invested in those areas from the top down have had little impact.
 Instead he predicted “we better be prepared to be good at some pretty weird stuff”.

 So, where have our successes in the time since actually come from?

 Before we can answer that we need to skip ahead to his prescription.